FlorentCLMichel/nonlinear_schrodinger/Readme.md

 * custom 1D Fourier transform
 * multi-dimensional fft on CPU
 * implementation of a first solver
+* implement a 1D visualizer
+* implement a 2D visualizer
 * test the solver on a 1D quasi-stationary solution
 * test the solver on a 2D quasi-stationary solution